gvwilson/sdxjs/layout-engine/index.md

 Finally,
 a column arranges one or more cells vertically;
-its width is the maximum width of its children, and its height is the sum of the heights of its children.
+its width is the width of its widest child and its height is the sum of the heights of its children.
 (Here and elsewhere we use the abbreviation `col` when referring to columns.)

 <%- include('/inc/keep.html', {file: 'easy-mode.js', key: 'col'}) %>

+Rows and columns nest inside one another: a row cannot span two or more columns, and a column cannot cross the boundary between two rows.
+Any time we have a structure with that property we can represent it as a tree of nested objects.
+Given such a tree,
-We represent a tree of cells as a collection of nested objects and recalculate the width and height of each cell each time they're needed.
+we can calculate the width and height of each cell every time we need to.
-This is simple but inefficient: we could calculate both width and height at the same time and <g key="cache">cache</g> calculated values to avoid recalculation, but it's called "easy mode" for a reason.
+This is simple but inefficient: we could calculate both width and height at the same time and <g key="cache">cache</g> those values to avoid recalculation, but we called this "easy mode" for a reason.

 As simple as it is,
 this code could still contain errors (and did during development),